The Shrinking Lifespan of LLMs in Science: Introduction

 Despite growing awareness that LLM adoption in research is rising~\citep{liao2025llms_research_tools}, surprisingly little is known about what happens \textit{after} adoption.
 Does usage of a given model accumulate steadily, plateau, or decline?
 How does the answer change across model generations?
 And which properties of a model predict whether it remains scientifically useful or is rapidly supplanted?
 Without answers, the field risks what we term a \textbf{capability treadmill}: scientists cycle through successive frontier models faster than cumulative methodological knowledge can consolidate around any one of them, undermining reproducibility and raising adoption costs for resource-constrained disciplines.
 Our results suggest this dynamic is already underway.

 In this paper, we provide the first large-scale empirical characterization of the \textit{lifecycle} of language models in scientific research.
-Drawing on a fine-grained analysis of 108k of papers drawn from Semantic Scholar, we track adoption and reference trajectories for {62} language models and estimate the shape, duration, and correlates of their scientific relevance.
-We make three contributions:
+Drawing on a fine-grained analysis of 108k papers drawn from Semantic Scholar, we track adoption and reference trajectories for {62} language models and estimate the shape, duration, and correlates of their scientific relevance.
+We introduce time-to-peak and lifespan as general measures of model obsolescence, and use them to establish three empirical regularities:

 \begin{itemize} \item \textbf{Scientific adoption of LLMs follows an inverted-U trajectory.} Usage of individual models rises after release, peaks, and then declines as newer alternatives enter.
 This pattern holds within every release cohort, establishing a baseline ``lifecycle shape'' for LLMs as research instruments. (\S\ref{sec:ucurve}) \item \textbf{The LLM adoption arc is compressing.} Successive cohorts of models reach their peak faster and decline sooner, so that the effective window of scientific relevance is \textit{shrinking} over time.
-Models released before 2020 accumulated adoption over three to four years; post-2022 models peak within one to two. (\S\ref{sec:compression}) \item \textbf{Predictors of longevity.} Using cross-sectional regressions with release year fixed effects, we identify which model-level attributes (openness of weights, parameter count, architectural class, training type, API access, and provider type) predict longer or shorter time to peak adoption and scientific lifespan. (\S\ref{sec:halflife}) \end{itemize}
+Models released before 2020 accumulated adoption over three to four years; post-2022 models peak within one to two. (\S\ref{sec:compression}) \item \textbf{Predictors of longevity and use.} Using cross-sectional regressions with release year fixed effects, we identify which model-level attributes (openness of weights, parameter count, architectural class, training type, API access, and provider type) predict longer or shorter time to peak adoption and scientific lifespan. (\S\ref{sec:halflife}) \end{itemize}

 Together, these results contribute to an emerging science of language model ecosystems.
 Where scaling laws characterize the supply side of model development, we provide a demand-side complement: how model relevance evolves with time and competitive displacement.
 In doing so, we fill a gap between two bodies of work that rarely speak to each other: the supply-side literature on model development, which optimizes for capability at release, and the demand-side reality of scientific practice, where what matters is how long a model remains a viable anchor for scientific workflows.